rcalixte/wayland-book/src/introduction/package.md

 Wayland protocols are defined by XML files.
 If you locate and open "wayland.xml" in your favorite text editor, you will find the XML specification for the "core" Wayland protocol.
-This is a high-level protocol - built on top of the wire protocol that we'll discuss in the next chapter.
+This is a high-level protocol &mdash; built on top of the wire protocol that we'll discuss in the next chapter.
 Most of this book is devoted to explaining this file.